 The Office of Admissions sends all applications that are marked “yes” to Student Conduct and Conflict Resolution for review.
 For most minor incidents, staff in Student Conduct will clear a student’s application and return it to admissions for regular admissions review.
-This process usually takes a approximately a week.
+This process takes approximately one week.
 The more information you provide on your application related to the conduct, the less likely it is your application will be delayed in order to get more information.